 We tailor the locations, times, and activities around each young person as well as their school or college’s timetable.
 Previous mentoring has taken place on and off site, within and outside of school hours.

 What about your school or college?

-We ran a successful pilot with 4 schools and colleges mentoring those ‘most at risk’ of becoming NEET.
-75% of young people left school/college with a positive destination in place, with the remaining 25% choosing to continue mentoring post education where they are now being supported to take steps into employment.
-To find out how your school or college can get involved
+We ran a successful pilot with 4 schools and colleges mentoring those most at risk of becoming NEET.
+75% of young people left school or college with a positive destination in place, with the remaining 25% choosing to continue mentoring where they were supported into education and employment.